 Chat-in-channel style forces rank and file users still dependent on emails to juggle separate apps for communication.
 This saps productivity immensely.
 Clariti introduces a new genre of Messaging 2.0 apps to transition users from a largely email-only world to one with email, chat, and calls, and much more to address the needs of every worker, not just the savvy few.

-Clariti introduces TopicFolders on the Web that look and feel like Desktop Folders but do so much more.
-Unlike Desktop Folders that can only store files, TopicFolders hold emails, chats, documents, to-dos, and calls.
+Clariti Workspace looks just like desktop folders but does so much more.
+Unlike desktop folders that can only store files, Workspace holds emails, chats, documents, to-dos, and calls.
 Continue working with emails, chatting with coworkers, sharing documents and whatever else you do at work.
-Clariti works behind the scenes to keep all your work organized by topic in a TopicFolder.
+Clariti works behind the scenes to keep all your work organized by topic in a Workspace.
 Automatically.
 Without the hassle.

 Clariti connects your emails, chats, to-dos, calls | Sign up now!